India beat South Africa in thriller to win T20 World Cup title

 But Pandya (3-0-20-3) brought Indian back into the contest by removing Klaasen in the first ball of the next over.

-Then Bumrah (4-0-18-2) bowled a superb over which was followed by a terrific penultimate over of the innings from Arshdeep Singh (4-0-20-2).
+Then Bumrah (4-0-18-2), who was named player-of-the-tournament, bowled a superb over which was followed by a terrific penultimate over of the innings from Arshdeep Singh (4-0-20-2).

 With South Africa needing 16 off the final over, Pandya took the ball and got the important wicket of Miller in the first ball when Suryakumar Yadav took a stunning catch in the long-on boundary.